-As of KMIP 1.3, One Time Pad is added to the Cryptographic Algorithm enumeration allowing for One Time Pad algorithms to be used within the context of KMIP.
+A One Time Pad within the Cryptographic Algorithm enumeration allows for One Time Pad algorithms to be used within the context of KMIP.
 One Time Pads can be used for cryptographic operations where the key material is either not known to the KMIP server or the KMIP server is not willing to provide that information to the KMIP client.
 Test cases and examples which demonstrate the usage of the One Time Pad algorithm in combination with the cryptographic operations may be found the KMIP Test Cases document [KMIP-TC].